Star polygons in art and culture: Emblematic use

+Three-pointed stars

+The three-pointed star is used much less often than other types of stars. but it appears in one of the versions of the flag of the International Brigades in the Spanish civil war.
+It also appears in the symbol of the Mercedes-Benz car manufacturer.

+Four-pointed stars

+Several varieties of four-pointed stars were used in cultures around the world:

+The 1914-15 star campaign medal of the British army was based on a four-pointed star.
+A compass rose in the form of a four pointed-star also appears in the flag of NATO and the flag of the country of Aruba.
+The seal of the (now cancelled) United States Civil Service Commission included a four-pointed star between the years 1963-1979.
+Four-pointed stars also appears in the symbols of the Subaru car company and Philips corporation.

 Five-pointed stars

 The five-pointed star, if drawn with points of equal length and angles of 36° at each point, is sometimes termed a golden five pointed star.
 If the colinear edges are joined, a pentagram is produced, which is the simplest of the unicursal star polygons, and a symbol of mystical and magical significance.

 The golden five-pointed star is a very common ideogram in the western world, and has particularly strong associations with military power and war.
-Many communist countries (such as China and Vietnam) and symbols (the hammer and sickle) also incorporate five-pointed stars.
+Many communist countries (such as China and Vietnam) and symbols also incorporate five-pointed stars.

 The five-pointed star appears in the flags of 35 countries, and also appears commonly in the heraldry of the United States, and stands in contrast to the vexillologically rarer seven-pointed star.

 The five-pointed star occurs in conjunction with a crescent in the flags of several countries to symbolize Islam, appearing for example as part of the symbol of the Ottoman Empire.

 In philately, the five-pointed star signifies stamps that have not been postmarked.

 The five-pointed star is used as the symbol of the People Nation alliance of gangs from Chicago.
 Blood gangs who originated from New York, known as the United Blood Nation, also use this as a symbol as they have emulated the People Nation alliance.

 In the Armenian Pantheon, there is a goddess called Astlik/Astghik.
 In the Armenian language Astgh means star, Astghik - Little Star.
 Compared with Ishtar, Astara, this goddess' sign should have been the (probably)eight-pointed star.